 Our NCVO approved mentoring programme supports people working or volunteering in voluntary and community organisations by providing one-to-one support from experienced, volunteer mentors.
-It will help you to improve your practice, develop your leadership skills, and help you to tackle challenging project-management issues.
+It will help you to improve your practice, develop your leadership skills, and help you to tackle challenging issues you are facing within your organisation.

 Mentoring can help you to develop